VerticalLongboard/xplane-vhf-helper/README.md

 VR Radio Helper:
 * Makes tuning in a new ATC frequency a breeze!
   * It replaces most ATC/navigation-related knobs with a number panel, like **COM, NAV, Transponder and Barometer** settings.
-* Works with SmartCopilot, syncrhonizing COM/NAV frequencies, transponder codes and barometer settings between **two pilots**
+* Works with SmartCopilot, synchronizing COM/NAV frequencies, transponder codes and barometer settings between **two pilots**
   * Both pilots need to install SmartCopilot
   * Required changes to an existing SmartCopilot installation are applied automatically.
 * Works in VR (free positioning in 3D space)